 We will acknowledge your complaint within two working days and aim to investigate it within ten working days from the date you raised it with us.
 We shall then be in a position to offer you an explanation or a meeting with the people involved.
 When we look into your complaint we shall aim to:

 • Make it possible for you to discuss the problem with those concerned, if you would like to do this

 • Make sure you receive a full explanation and apology if appropriate

 • Identify what we can do to make sure the problem does not happen again if appropriate

 Please note that we keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
 A written note signed by the person concerned will be needed (unless they are incapable because of illness of providing this).

 Complaints will, in the first instance, be dealt with by the Practice Manager.

-If the complaint is made verbally, the complainant will be asked to put the complaint in writing to ensure that an accurate version of events is presented to the GP or member of the staff involved.
+If the complaint is made verbally, the complainant will be asked to put the complaint in writing to ensure that an accurate version of events is presented to the GP or member of staff involved.

 Once the initial contact has been made, whether verbally or in writing, the nature of the complaint will be recorded in the complaints log.

-The complaint will be acknowledged in writing immediately and it will be explained to the complainant that they can expect a respond within 14 days.
+The complaint will be acknowledged in writing immediately and it will be explained to the complainant that they can expect a response within 14 days.
 A copy of the practice complaints procedure will be sent to the complainant.